SteveSplash934/seeker/README.md

-  -u, --update                          Check for updates -v, --version                         Prints version -t TEMPLATE, --template TEMPLATE      Auto choose the template with the given index -d, --debugHTTP                       Disable auto http --> https redirection for testing purposes
+  -u, --update                          Check for updates -v, --version                         Prints version -t TEMPLATE, --template TEMPLATE      Auto choose the template with the given index -d, --debugHTTP                       Disable auto http --> https redirection for testing purposes -sh, --seekerHistory                  Show all your Seeker Clients
                                         (only works for the templates having index_temp.html file) --telegram                            Send info to a telegram bot, provide telegram token and chat to use format = token:chatId separated by a colon